Nav1.4: Myotonia

 The same types of mutations cause myotonia and paralysis, however the difference between these phenotypes depends on the level of sodium current that persists.
 If the conductance fluctuates below the voltage threshold for Na_{v}1.4, then the sodium channels will eventually be able to close, and be depolarised again.
 Thus, the muscle merely remains contracted for longer than normal (myotonia) but will relax and be able to contract again within a short period.
 If the conductance settles at a steady state with the sodium pore open and unable to inactivate, then the muscle is unable to relax at all and motor control is completely lost (paralysis).

+Ligands

+Many components of animal venoms and toxins act as potent blockers of voltage gated sodium channels, though without selectivity for Na_{v}1.4.
+Notable examples include conotoxins, grayanotoxins, batrachotoxin, aconitine, saxitoxin and tetrodotoxin, among others.
+Synthetic blockers of Na_{v}1.4 channels include numerous medicines used as anticonvulsants, antiarrhythmic agents, analgesics and muscle relaxants, although all currently used agents block multiple different subtypes and are not highly selective for Na_{v}1.4.